The “75k Mile List”

 Lower Control Arm Bushing Failure

-Common symptoms for torn or cracked lower control arm bushings are undesired front toe changes during cornering, vague and rubbery feel in the steering, and vibration experienced while braking at freeway speeds.
+Symptoms: Undesired front toe changes during cornering, vague and rubbery feel in steering, vibration while braking at freeway speeds.
+If you are experiencing any of these symptoms, you likely have a torn or cracked lower control arm bushing.
 Non-M bushings are commonly replaced with M3 bushings to increase performance with little to no change in comfort.

 Tie Rod Wear

-Symptoms include: steering shimmy, clunking during steering input and inability to hold proper alignment.
-If any of the ball joint boots is cracked (you’ll see grease coming out) then expect that component to need replacement.
+Symptoms: Steering shimmy, clunking during steering input, inability to hold proper alignment.
+If any ball joint boot is cracked as indicated by grease coming out, it must be replaced.
 All components should also be checked for excessive play, and replaced if out of BMW spec.

 Worn or Blown Shocks and Struts